Minor-closed classes of binary functions: Matroids and polymatroids

 which is equivalent to This contradicts (\ref{eqn:poly_excluded_submodular}), and so we must have $X=\emptyset$, and (\ref{eqn:poly_excluded_submodular}) becomes

 Suppose $c\in E\backslash{\{a,b\}}$.
 Then, as $f\backslash c\in\mathcal{M}_k$ and satisfies \textbf{R3},

 which is equivalent to

 This contradicts (\ref{eqn:poly_excluded_submodular_updated}), and so $E\backslash\{a,b\}$ is empty.
-Therefore, $f$ must have order 2, i.e. $E=\{a,b\}$, and
+Therefore, $f$ must have order 2, \textit{i.e.} $E=\{a,b\}$, and

 We now know that our excluded minor $f$ must have order 2 and its rank function must satisfy \textbf{R0}, \textbf{R1}, \textbf{R2} and (\ref{badpoly_submodular}).
-As $Qf$ satisfies (\ref{badpoly_submodular}), we know $f\notin \mathcal{M}_k$, so it remains to show that all proper minors of $f$ are $k$-polymatroidal.
+As $Qf$ satisfies (\ref{badpoly_submodular}), we know $f\notin \mathcal{M}_k$, so it remains to consider the assumption that all proper minors of $f$ are $k$-polymatroidal.

 We know that $Q(f\backslash a)(\{b\})=Qf(\{b\})$ is a nonnegative integer at most $k$ as $Qf$ satisfies \textbf{R0}, \textbf{R1} and \textbf{R2}.
 As $Q(f\backslash a)$ has order one, it trivially satisfies \textbf{R3}.
 Hence, $f\backslash a\in\mathcal{M}_k$, and similarly $f\backslash b \in \mathcal{M}_k$.